Motivic height zeta functions

 \subsubsection{Acknowledgments}

 The research leading to this paper was initiated during a visit of the second author to the first author when he was visiting the Institute for Advanced Study in Princeton for a year.
 We would like to thank that institution for its warm hospitality.
-The first author was supported by the Institut universitaire de France, as well as by the National Science Foundation under agreement No. DMS-0635607.
-The second author was partially supported by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement nr.
-246903 NMNAG.
+The first author was supported by the Institut universitaire de France, by the National Science Foundation under agreement No. DMS-0635607, as well as by the \emph{Positive} project of Agence nationale de la recherche, under agreement ANR-2010-BLAN-0119-01.
+The second author was partially supported by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement nr.~246903 NMNAG.

 \theequation{\thesubsection.\arabic{equation}}